Xu Zhiyong: 2020 arrest

-On June 13, 2022, the Intermediate People’s Court of Linyi issued a notice of a pretrial meeting scheduled for June 17.
+On June 13, 2022, the Intermediate People's Court of Linyi issued a notice of a pretrial meeting scheduled for June 17.
 Lawyers and a rights group said on June 17 that Xu would stand trial for "subversion" on June 22.
 He had been indicted on that charge in August 2021, and there had been no information about him since.
+On April 10, 2023, Xu was sentenced after a closed trial to 14 years in prison; fellow human rights lawyer Ding Jiaxi was sentenced to 12 years on the same charge.
+In response, UN Human Rights Chief Volker Türk published his statement, "I am very concerned that two prominent human rights defenders in China – Ding Jiaxi and Xu Zhiyong – have been sentenced to lengthy prison terms, at variance with international human rights law standards."
+Ding and Xu's convictions were upheld in November 2023.